Diversity, Equity, Inclusion Advocacy Workshops

 Questions or inquiries about the proposal process can be submitted to oei@lynchburg.edu.

-If you need any assistance with the proposal process, please email Dr. Robert L. Canida, II, Vice President for Inclusive Excellence at canida_rl@lynchburg.edu, or call 434.544.8540.
+If you need assistance with the proposal process, please email Dr. Robert L. Canida, II, chief diversity officer, at canida_rl@lynchburg.edu, or call 434.544.8540.

 Applications must include: